Substance Use and Overdose

 At the Center, we are taking a multifaceted approach.
 We are exploring technological solutions such as alcohol sensing technologies and personalized tamper resistant pill dispensers as well as policy solutions such as alcohol interlock devices for individuals convicted of drunk driving.

 Programs to educate patients about pain medication alternatives and safety practices for medication storage and disposal are also active areas of research and outreach.

 Our Work in Action

-Evidence-based strategies for preventing and treating opioid addiction have been shown to be successful but are not being implemented quickly and at scale.
-On October 30, 2017, the Clinton Health Matters Initiative and the Johns Hopkins Bloomberg School of Public Health co-hosted a forum focused on elevating high-impact solutions to the nation’s opioid epidemic.
+The Center has been instrumental in responding to the crisis.
+In 2017, the Clinton Health Matters Initiative and the Johns Hopkins Bloomberg School of Public Health co-hosted a forum focused on elevating high-impact solutions to the nation’s opioid epidemic.

 Speakers, panelists and thought leaders representing diverse stakeholders affected by the crisis considered critical components needed to reduce the injury and death rates nationwide.
 Evidence-based recommendations that reflect the most current science were the focus and translating that evidence to action was the goal.

 The report The Opioid Epidemic: From Evidence to Impact delivers specific, proven recommendations for how to most effectively combat the epidemic for a variety of stakeholder groups including physicians, health care providers, employers and advocates.